Are cherries good for you? Yes!

 Do you want to sleep better and recover quicker from exercise?
 Want to lose belly fat and reduce your risk of diabetes?

 Well, cherries might be one of the best fruits for you!
-This superfood provides a variety of health benefits.
+This superfood provides a variety of benefits.
 This fruit is low in sugar and high in nutrients.
 These nutrients include antioxidants, potassium, quercetin, melatonin, fiber, and vitamin C.

 This stone-fruit is a good source of antioxidants, vitamin C, fiber, and carotenoids.
 These nutrients help prevent and fight cancer.
 The Medical Medium writes, “Cherries promote healthy hemoglobin and are also anti-cancerous, specifically effective at addressing non-Hodgkin’s lymphoma, melanoma, and glioblastoma (a type of brain tumor).”